erykwalczak/PRArulebook/README.md

   - **Content**

-      - Text - can be use for text analysis
+      - Text - can be used for text analysis
       - Network - can be used for network analysis.

 The next section shows how to extract these types of data.